seanbb88/ReactNativeSharedUI/README.md

 npm install @browntreebear/reactnativesharedui
 ```

-NOTE: any component used from the folder /animations (such as TabBar) has a react-native-gesture-handler dependency.
+NOTE: any component used from the folder /animations (such as NowPlayingTabBar) has a react-native-gesture-handler dependency.
 You must wrap your overall application in the GestureHandlerRootView in order to have the animations work properly.
 React Native Gesture Handler -> [documentation](https://docs.swmansion.com/react-native-gesture-handler/docs/fundamentals/installation)